 You won’t be awarded damages regardless of the facts of your case because of a technicality.
 You need to contact a lawyer as soon as possible after your accident so they can make sure that settlement proceedings start before you run out of time.

 None.
 At The Benton Law Firm, we use a contingency fee system, and our consultations are always free.
 In this system, any payment we receive is contingent on you winning your case.
 In other words, we aren’t paid until you are.

 We believe that all victims of injuries due to negligence should have competent and experienced legal representation regardless of their ability to pay.
 You can come to our offices, call us, or chat with us right now and receive the full benefit of our experience without paying a dime.

 You may not go to court at all.
-Often, insurance companies decide to choose the cheaper and easier option and settle the case outside of the courtroom.
-It saves them time and money on legal fees and spares you the stress of appearing before a judge.
-We’ll only agree to the settlement if their offer is fair and covers all of the damages you’re entitled to.
+Insurance companies often decide to choose the cheaper and easier option and settle the case outside the courtroom.
+It saves them time and money on legal fees and spares them the stress of appearing before a judge.
+We’ll only agree to the settlement if their offer is fair and covers all the damages you’re entitled to.
 If the insurance company offers less than what you deserve, we’ll take the case to court and fight for the full compensation you should receive.

 Recoverable damages will always differ from case to case, so it is important to have an attorney evaluate your situation and determine which damages you should pursue.
 You may be able to receive compensation for any medical expenses related to your accident, including hospital bills, physical therapy expenses, follow-up doctor visits, and more.
 If your injuries forced you to take time off of work or left you unable to complete your job tasks, then you may be able to receive compensation for lost wages or a loss of future earning capacity.
 Lastly, you may be able to recover damages for any pain, suffering, or emotional trauma.